Captain4LK/SoftLK-lib/examples/resize/README.md

 ## Resize example

 This example demonstrates dynamic sized windows, layer scaling, moving and resizing.
 The image is drawn on a seperate layer, the window itself is resizeable with layer 1 being resized dynamicly.
 Hold the ctrl key and scroll the mouse wheel to scale the layer, hold the mouse wheel and move the mouse to move it.

+Also, if you haven't noticed yet, the entire image is made of of just 256 colors and is using a pal layer.

 ## How to compile